chenkan/Dagger/README.md

 Dagger is a light, robust Web UI autotest framework based on [Selenium](http://seleniumhq.org/) and [TestNg](http://testng.org/doc/index.html).

-Dagger is an automation framework first, it provides APIs to control browsers; Dagger is a test framework then, it uses TestNg to organize testcases and TestNg's assertions are embeded in APIs above; Dagger is a design style at last: the framework and the testcases based on it both should be light and straightforward.
+Dagger is an automation framework first, it provides APIs to control browsers; Dagger is a test framework then, it uses TestNg to organize testcases and TestNg's assertions are embedded in APIs above; Dagger is a design style at last: the framework and the testcases based on it both should be light and straightforward.

 * Wiki: <https://github.com/chenkan/Dagger/wiki>